lican81/lican81.github.io/people-can.md

 title: Dr. Can Li
 ---

-My name is **Can Li** (Chinese: 李燦), and I am currently an assistant professor at Department of Electric and Electronic Engineering (EEE) of **the University of Hong Kong (HKU)**, working on analog and neuromorphic computing accelerators based on post-CMOS emerging devices (e.g. memristors), for efficient machine/deep learning, network security, signal processing, etc. Before that, I spent two years at Hewlett Packard Labs in Palo Alto, California, and obtained my Ph.D. from University of Massachusetts, Amherst, and B.S./M.S. from Peking University.
+My name is **Can Li** (Chinese: <b class="name-ch">李燦</b>), and I am currently an assistant professor at Department of Electric and Electronic Engineering (EEE) of **the University of Hong Kong (HKU)**, working on analog and neuromorphic computing accelerators based on post-CMOS emerging devices (e.g. memristors), for efficient machine/deep learning, network security, signal processing, etc. Before that, I spent two years at Hewlett Packard Labs in Palo Alto, California, and obtained my Ph.D. from University of Massachusetts, Amherst, and B.S./M.S. from Peking University.

 #### Professional Activities